habout632/GAN.pth/README.md

 # GAN.pth
-gan framework
+a pytorch gan framework

 # Features
 * As GAN develop so quickly, keeping up to date matters
-* providing GAN specific features as possible ,but keep Flexible as possible
+* Providing GAN specific features as possible i.e modular,but keep Flexible as possible
+* ocumentation
-* documentation
+* Production oriented

 Inspired by following frameworks